-Why Listening Is Your Secret Weapon—Especially during the Holidays
+Why Listening Is Your Secret Advantage—Especially during the Holidays

 Here’s the deal: Listening isn’t just about hearing words.
 It’s about getting the message, understanding it, and recognizing why it matters to the other person.
 Out of the four essential communication skills—reading, writing, speaking, and listening—listening is the one we all do the most but are shockingly bad at mastering.